 - Cash-Out Refinance Loans.
 This type of refinance loan enables you to turn some of your home’s equity into cash for your other expenses.
 Unlike IRRRLs, you do not have to have a VA loan to utilize this option.
 In fact, you can use the Cash-Out option to convert your current loan into a VA loan.

 - Native American Veteran Direct Loans.
 An NADL is a loan available to Native Americans who served, as well as their spouses.
 This type of loan is used to build or purchase a home on Federal Trust land, if an agreement is made between the VA and the tribal government.

 For questions like “What is the interest rate on a VA loan?” the answer largely depends on where you apply.
 The VA designates private mortgage lenders to issue these loans to applicants.
 In order to lend VA loans, each lender is required to adhere to certain standards of service.
 It is important to consider aspects like level of experience when choosing a lender.
 Some mortgage brokers dedicate more time to VA lending than others, which means they can offer more expertise and guidance.

 As long as they follow the proper guidelines, VA approved lenders are able to set their own interest rates for applicants.
 However, rates are typically much lower than those of traditional mortgages since these are backed by the VA.
 Lender fees are also often included to cover aspects like origination and the closing process.
 In addition, each lender outlines their own standards for eligibility.
 This means that financial requirements such as income and credit score limits can vary as well.

-VA Home Loan Eligibility Requirements
+Learn About VA Home Loan Requirements